Professor Jonathan Michaels

 Profile

-I have had close links with the School of Health and Related Research in Sheffield since moving to Sheffield as a Consultant Vascular Surgeon in 1994.
-I was appointed to an Honorary Chair at the School of Health and Related Research in 2003 and to a Chair of Professor of Vascular Surgery in 2004.
-I stopped my clinical practice in 2011 but have continued with a number of research projects related to technology appraisal and decision science.
+I have had close links with the Sheffield Centre for Health and Related Research (ScHARR) since moving to Sheffield as a Consultant Vascular Surgeon in 1994.
+I was appointed to an Honorary Chair at the School of Health and Related Research in 2003 and to the Chair of Vascular Surgery in 2004.
+I retired from clinical practice in 2011 but continued with research projects related to vascular services, technology appraisal and decision science at ScHARR.

 • Studies of the effectiveness and cost effectiveness of treatments for peripheral arterial disease.